jsmoriss/jsm-user-locale/readme.txt

 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>
 </blockquote>

-= Are you using the WPSSO plugin? =

-If you're using the [WordPress Social Sharing Optimization (WPSSO)](https://wordpress.org/plugins/wpsso/) plugin, the [WPSSO User Locale (WPSSO UL)](https://wordpress.org/plugins/wpsso-user-locale/) extension offers the same functionality, with the additional of a settings page to modify the menu title and enable/disable user locale use on the front-end.

 = Developers =

 See the plugin [Other Notes](https://wordpress.org/plugins/jsm-user-locale/other_notes/) page for information on available filters.

+= Do you use the WPSSO plugin? =

+If you're using the [WordPress Social Sharing Optimization (WPSSO)](https://wordpress.org/plugins/wpsso/) plugin, the [WPSSO User Locale (WPSSO UL)](https://wordpress.org/plugins/wpsso-user-locale/) extension offers the same functionality, with an additional settings page to modify the menu title and enable/disable user locale / language use on the front-end.

 == Installation ==